Batiks hanging to dry at Batikworkshop owned by Wan Azhar,

 The process is secondary.’

-Maryam brought a bag of books on Malaysian batiks, so wonderful & as the book lover I am, I scanned read them all.
+During the trip got to read a full bag of books on Malaysian batiks, so wonderful & as the book lover I am, I scanned read them all.
 In the book ‘Malaysian batik: Creating new traditions’ from 1987 was the explanation above.

 Pok Ya, the last blok/terap/cap maker of Terengganu